fwtrailsapp/AppApi/README.md

 * HTTP 200 - Account created successfully
 * HTTP 401 - Username or password was rejected or already in use

+## POST /trails/api/1/login

+Attempts login by authenticating username and password.
+For valid username/password combinations, the server returns an authorization token that is necessary for all subsequent API calls.
+The authorization token will be used both for authorization and for identification.
+See the overview section for how to include it.

+### Params

+* username - string
+* password - string

+### Responses

+* HTTP 200 - Logged in successfully
+  * authtoken - string, a long guid or hexidecimal string to identify this user’s requests
+* HTTP 401 - Incorrect username/password

-## GET /Account/(username)
+## GET /Account

 Requests the account information of the user.
+This request will fail if an auth token is not provided.

 ### Responses